The Canadian Man Who Commands a Cult with His Gaze

 I knew this before I arrived at the staring meeting.
 Still, I tried keep my heart and mind open as instructed, since I wanted to understand how John could wield so much power with merely a look.

-“What John emphasises is it’s not about anything he is saying – it’s really about opening your heart and seeing what you see and what opens for you,” said a volunteer from Holland, who recently moved to Edmonton after coming to John’s summer seminar (within a week she was engaged to another volunteer).
+“What John emphasizes is it’s not about anything he is saying—it’s really about opening your heart and seeing what you see and what opens for you,” said a volunteer from Holland, who recently moved to Edmonton after coming to John’s summer seminar (within a week she was engaged to another volunteer).
 “Sometimes it could be far out there, based on so much knowledge and foundation and common understanding,” she said, acknowledging that at some of the three-hour meetings, John doesn’t speak at all.

 I paid for my $10 ticket and drew an assigned seat.
 The gold circle is up front, where you get the most impact of John’s direct stare.